-WSE donates at least 10% of our profits annually and consistently volunteers here in Seattle and around the world.
-Here are just some of the ways we are happy to have helped people in need.
+WSE donates at least 10% of our profits annually and consistently volunteers in Seattle and around the world.
+Here are just some of the ways we are happy to have helped.

 Corporate Financial Support

-In addition to serving individually and as a group (as described below) WSE is committed to providing financial support to organizations and projects that serve our community.
-In 2016 WSE donated more than $30,000 to various organizations including Bread of Life Mission, AEE Rwanda, Hope for Children, Antioch Counseling and Treatment Services, Medical Relief International, UW Concrete Canoe Team, Vashon Pony League Baseball, and a number of other projects.
-In 2015 WSE donated more than $20,000 to Bread of Life Mission, Camp Berachah, Antioch Adoption Services, King Country Sexual Assault Resource Center, the Bel Pres Alternative Gift Market, and the short term missions program at Resonate Church.
+In addition to serving individually and as a group, WSE is committed to providing financial support to organizations and projects that serve our community.
+In 2021, WSE continued to support long term partners Bread of Life Mission and the Rwanda Faith Academy, as well as supporting flood recovery efforts in Whatcom County.
+In past years, WSE has also supported various organizations including the Northern Colorado Immigrant and Refugee Center, The Seattle Times Fund for the Needy, AEE Rwanda, Antioch Counseling and Treatment Services, Medical Relief International, UW Concrete Canoe Team, Vashon Pony League Baseball, Camp Berachah, King Country Sexual Assault Resource Center, the Bel Pres Alternative Gift Market, the short term missions program at Resonate Church, and a number of other projects.
 We’re grateful to be able to partner with these organizations as they provide critical services in our local community and abroad.
 In addition to corporate funding we encourage our staff to contribute to community service organizations and WSE provides matching funds when possible.

-In November 2016 Larry and Marissa Karpack traveled to Kigali, Rwanda and visited the Hope for Children School.
+In November 2016 Larry and Marissa Karpack traveled to Kigali, Rwanda and visited the Rwanda Faith Academy.
 They also toured several mission projects of African Evangelistic Enterprise.
-WSE has become a sponsor of the Hope for Children School and helped construct a new school building with 3 classrooms.
-Our intent is to work with the school over the coming years to help improve early childhood education education in Rwanda.
+WSE has become a sponsor of the Rwanda Faith Academy and helped construct a new school building with 3 classrooms.
+Our intent is to continue work with the school over the coming years to help improve early childhood education education in Rwanda.

 Habitat for Humanity’s Women Build – Anchorage, Alaska